 AU Competitive Outreach Scholarship Grants

-Applications are no longer being accepted for the Competitive Outreach Scholarship Grants Program (COSG) as of Monday, November 10, 2014, at 4:45 p.m.
+The Office of the Vice President for University Outreach announces the 2015-2016 call for proposals for the Competitive Outreach Scholarship Grants Program (COSG).
 The COSG program is intramural and is made available to promote faculty engagement in outreach enterprise.

 Purpose and Scope of Grants